jun7/wyeb/README.md

     left press and move down  and right: raise next   window and close middle button:
-    on a link           : new background window on free space       : raise bottom window / show win list press and move left : raise bottom window / show win list / if mdlbtn2winlist: true
-    press and move right: raise next   window press and move up   : go to top press and move down : go to bottom
+    on a link           : new background window on free space       : raise bottom window press and move left : raise bottom window press and move right: raise next   window press and move up   : go to top press and move down : go to bottom

 context-menu:
   You can add your own script to context-menu.
-See 'menu' dir in the config dir, or click 'addMenu' in the context-menu.
-SUFFIX, ISCALLBACK, WINSLEN, WINID, URI, TITLE, PRIMARY/SELECTION, SECONDARY, CLIPBORAD, LINK, LINK_OR_URI, LINKLABEL, LABEL_OR_TITLE, MEDIA, IMAGE and MEDIA_IMAGE_LINK are set as environment variables.
+See 'menu' dir in the config dir, or click 'editMenu' in the context-menu.
+SUFFIX, ISCALLBACK, WINSLEN, WINID, URI, TITLE, PRIMARY/SELECTION, SECONDARY, CLIPBORAD, LINK, LINK_OR_URI, LINKLABEL, LABEL_OR_TITLE, MEDIA, IMAGE, MEDIA_IMAGE_LINK, CURRENTSET and DLDIR are set as environment variables.
 Available actions are in 'key:' section below.
 Of course it supports dir and '.'. '.' hides it from menu but still available in the accels.